viktoriasemaan/ai-agents/README.md

 Congratulations!
 We have now configured all tools for our agent and are ready to combine them into one unified agent.

-## Configure AI Agent using Amazon Bedrock
+## Integrate Tools - Build AI Agent using Amazon Bedrock

 <div align="center">
     <img src="images/image24_agent_overview.gif" width="600">